adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Are as unchangeable as the azure sky,
 | And as fulfilled of infinite mysteries:
 | Are like a fast-locked castle without keys
-| Whereof the gates are very strong and high.
+| Whereof the gates are very strong and high,
 | Impenetrable, and we poor fools die
 | Nor even know what thing beyond them is:
 | O God, by whom men’s lives are multiplied,
-|   Are scattered broadcast in the world like grain.
+|   Are scattered broadcast in the world like grain,
 |       And after long time reaped again and stored,
 | O Thou who only canst be glorified
 |   By man’s own passion and the supreme pain,